WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 Sources: [1](https://www.azosensors.com/article.aspx?ArticleID=2614), [2](https://www.cashify.in/explained-sensors-in-smartwatch), [3](https://timesofindia.indiatimes.com/gadgets-news/16-sensors-that-are-present-inside-fitness-bands-and-smartwatches-that-you-need-to-know/articleshow/78033264.cms), [4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038811/).

-I'm not certain that this is a complete list.
-I am also uncertain as to whether some of the sensors may perform the same function (e.g., bioimpedance and electrodermal sensors).
+It cannot be assumed that this is a complete list.

 # Common Health-Related Data Points

-These are some common health monitoring data points offered by smart watches:
+The sensors listed in the previous section are used to collect data.
+These data points are collected by individual sensors, or combinations thereof.
+The following data points pertain directly to health and fitness:

 - Heart Rate
 - Steps